swa-gitlab/documentation/Stakeholders.md

 GitLab is a self-hosted Git management system that has been in (public) development since October 2011.
 Over the years it has received commits from at least a hundred different contributors, has been starred by more than 8,000 people and forked by more than 1,800.
 This popularity naturally brings with it a lot of stakeholders who have some interest in the project, and whose concerns are important to take into consideration.

-In this document we select and analyze GitLab's stakeholders based on the methods suggested by Rozansky and Woods (R&W) in their book *Software Systems Architecture*.
+In this document we select and analyze GitLab's stakeholders based on the methods suggested by Rozanski and Woods (R&W) in their book *Software Systems Architecture*.
 The goal of this analysis is to enable better discussion on recent open GitLab issues.

 ## Sources